bhrettboggs/RiftboundForAll/README.md

 A modular, voice-controlled blackjack game designed for blind and visually impaired users.

+#User Interface for Blackjack System
+- Start the Python program (it will open the camera and start TTS)
+- Open your browser and go to: http://localhost:5001
+- You'll see the modern UI with real-time connection to your Python backend

 ## Features
 - Voice-controlled interface
 - Computer vision card detection